Cold Calling vs Warm Calling: What's the Difference? (And How to Do Both)

 You've heard it before…cold calling is dead.
 Long live eCommerce, social selling, and all the other newfangled ideas the kids are buzzing about these days.

-The key to cold calls is to set yourself up for success.
+The key to cold calls is to set yourself up for success by warm calling rather than relying entirely on calling ice-cold prospects.

-Keep reading to learn more about cold calling (i.e., talking to people without prior contact,) how it differs from warm calling (i.e., talking to people with prior contact,) the differences between the two, and how to find success with each strategy.
+Keep reading to learn more about cold calling (i.e., talking to people without prior contact,) how it differs from warm calling (i.e., talking to people with prior contact,) the differences between the two types of calls, and how to find success with each strategy.
 Let's get started!

 What is Cold Calling?

-Cold calling is a sales prospecting strategy where sales reps call prospects who have never interacted with the brand in the past.
+Cold calling is a sales prospecting strategy where sales professionals call prospects who have never interacted with the brand in the past.

 Much like cold emailing, it's about reaching out to people who might want to buy the products or services you sell but haven't shown interest.
 Maybe they're in the right location and industry but don't know about your organization.